-The 11th Annual CU Sports Medicine Fall Symposium will be held on Friday, September 30th, 2016 at Folsom Field in Boulder, CO.
+The 12th Annual CU Sports Medicine Fall Symposium will be held on Friday, September 22, 2017 at the Stadium Club at Folsom Field in Boulder, CO.
 This course is presented by the University of Colorado School of Medicine, Department of Orthopedics, Division of Sports Medicine.
 This course is sponsored by the University of Colorado School of Medicine Office of Continuing Medical Education.

-All registration rates will increase by $30 September 16, 2016.
+All registration rates will increase by $20 on September 8, 2017.
 On-site registration rates will be an additional $50 from the rates listed above.
 Registration fees include all symposium materials, breakfast, and lunch.

 REGISTER NOWLearning Objectives

 - Differentiate among available graft options, evaluate evidence based benefits and risks of each graft type, and select the ideal ACL reconstruction graft for patient characteristics.

 - Evaluate and appropriately treat an athlete with an injured hip or hip pain by considering hip impingement as possible diagnosis but also determining whether to treat the injury with physical therapy or surgery.
 Participant will understand etiology of hip disorders and participate in Hip Preservation by detecting hip pathology early and treating or referring appropriately based on available evidence based guidelines.

 - Identify correct exam and imaging features used to diagnose cartilage injuries and integrate with evidence based literature in treatment of these injuries.